Guide to Dubrovnik, the Lustrous Pearl of Dalmatia. It was the grand finale of my bus road trip along the Adriatic coast.

 Bad Case of Over-Tourism

 Ivan Gundulić, a famous Croatian poet at the turn of the 17th century, created the beautiful credo Non bene pro toto libertas venditur auro – Liberty is not well sold for all the gold.

-Well, I have the strong feeling that this ship has sailed long ago for the 43,000 good people of Dubrovnik.
+Well, I have a strong feeling that this ship sailed long ago for the 43,000 good people of Dubrovnik.

-Every year, approximately 3 million visitors are conquering the city, concentrated at the historic old town.
+Every year, approximately 3 million visitors are conquering the city, concentrated in the historic old town.

 That means, that every Dubrovniker – from the baby to the grandma – has to welcome 20 visitors, if he likes it or not.

 Just like in Venice, the traveller is killing what he loves.

 Here too, the cruise passengers are the biggest problem since they float the city in masses all at the same time.